w3c/webevolve-series/2026/01-generative-ui/report-en.md

 Introduced the [joint discussion](https://www.w3.org/community/high-perf-baseline/2025/12/17/tpac-2025/) of the W3C MiniApps Working Group, the W3C High-Performance Web Applications Community Group, the WebView Community Group, the IWA Community, and the PWA Widget Community.

 **Fuqiao Xue:**
-In the discussions on GitHub, I also wrote down some of my thoughts.
-Combining the sharing from the experts just now, I believe the development of generative UI has two main directions:
+Xue noted that, based on GitHub discussions and the workshop talks, Generative UI seems to be advancing along two primary paths:
-- Directly generating Web pages, i.e., generating HTML/CSS/JS code;
+- Direct generation of Web pages (HTML/CSS/JS);
-- Generating restricted card forms based on component libraries, for example, defining components using JS, XML, etc., and then rendering them through component libraries.
+- Generation of constrained card-style UIs based on component libraries, defined in JS, XML, etc. and rendered via component systems.

-I believe these two directions are not mutually exclusive and can be considered simultaneously.
+He believes these two paths are not mutually exclusive and can be considered simultaneously.

 For the direction of directly generating Web, its flexibility and upper limit are very high, capable of generating rich interfaces, but it also brings some issues, especially security and communication issues.
 To balance flexibility and security, the scheme I previously considered is:
 - Establish a restricted subset of HTML/CSS/JS, accompanied by rendering guidelines;